jphaugh/Bioinformatics-FinalProject/README.md

 AI-usage, a short statement of the AI tools used, prompts given, and validation.

-AccessionJSON1.txt, a combination of the summary files for the Old World primate MHC gene prtein-coding FASTA sequences provided by NCBI.
+AccessionJSON1.txt, a combination of the summary files for the Old World primate MHC gene protein-coding FASTA sequences provided by NCBI.
 Each dictionary entry contains information on taxa, NCBI accession number, gene, and gene description.

 Marmoset_vs_OldWorldMHC_filtered.tsv, a table in the BLAST "outfmt 6" format.